 One of the primary reasons to get a credit card in college is to begin learning good credit habits.
 Credit cards can be a great start for students to learn how to manage their money and a monthly budget while away from home for the first time.
-Having a credit card can be challenging, and there can be consequences for not following due dates.
+However, having a credit card can be challenging, and there can be consequences for not following due dates.

 2. Gain everyday convenience

 Being a college student, you may not always have the necessary funds to purchase your day to day items.
-If you need to buy something but you are between paychecks, a credit card can offer a sense of relief.
+If you need to buy something but are between paychecks, a credit card can offer a sense of relief.
 Your card can be used on anything from groceries to gas to school supplies.

 3. Have a sense of security

-As most know, carrying large amounts of cash isn’t safe.
-There’s risk of the money being lost or stolen, often with little chance of full recovery.
+As most know, carrying large amounts of cash isn’t always safe.
+There’s a risk of the money being lost or stolen, often with little chance of recovery.
 Cash is typically better off left in your bank account.
 Carrying a credit card, on the other hand, allows your money to remain safe, secure, and protected.

 If your credit card is stolen, you won’t be held liable for any purchases you didn’t make.
 It’s important to always monitor your credit card statements for any suspicious activity.
 This can typically be done by accessing your account via the website or mobile app of your credit card issuer.
-If you detect any unauthorized activity on your credit card, report it to customer service immediately.
+If you detect any unauthorized activity on your credit card, report it immediately.
 A new credit card will be provided to you if the card was lost or stolen, and the account was compromised.